 The Alif Series – an extension of Tomorrow We Inherit the Earth – explores histories of violence, resistance and guerrilla warfare in the larger Muslim world through a mix of live performance, as well as video.
-These histories are filtered them through a queer future historical re-telling and the past becomes the future.
+These histories are filtered through a queer future historical re-telling.
 Ghosts and creatures evolved to fight in this rebellion intertwine with Faluda Islam, one of the revolution’s first martyrs, a drag queen turned fighter in a global queer and trans uprising against Western Imperialism.

 Faluda Islam is resurrected through wifi technology, she is a zombie and she constantly oscillates between life and death as the story unfolds.
 Her life in itself is a retelling of the death of my father Mir Murtaza Bhutto who was killed by police outside our home in 1996.

 Borders of all kinds are destroyed and hybrid languages, cultures and identities begin to form as Faluda begins to collaborate with other specters from this eerie and unknown world .
 The performances plays out in a series of iterations or chapters, even episodes going back and forth in time and geography and building on the narratives that came before.

 The name, The Alif Series, come from the first letter of the word inqilab, meaning revolution in Arabic, Urdu and Farsi.
 Alif also holds great meaning in the Muslim world, it is the first letter of the Arabic alphabet and the first letter of the word Allah.
 It is often used as a poetic symbol of unity and new beginnings.

 Alif Para La Revolución